-- to consider and recommend a business and development marketing strategy that facilitates the achievement of the Company's objectives as set out in its Own Risk and Solvency Assessment Report (ORSA) and three year business plans; and - to ensure that management are correctly implementing the Company's strategy.
+- to consider and recommend a business and development marketing strategy that facilitates the achievement of the Company's objectives as set out in its Own Risk and Solvency Assessment Report (ORSA) and three year business plans; - to ensure that management are correctly implementing the Company's strategy; and - ensure that Consumer Duty is integrated within current and future business and operational strategy (good customer outcome).

-The committee also considers the development of new products, and advertising and distribution channels, and will consider new schemes to enhance the Company's business.
+The Committee also considers the development of new products, and advertising and distribution channels, and will consider new schemes to enhance the Company's business.